Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_search_and_microsoft_fabric/getting_started_with_cortex_search_and_microsoft_fabric.md

 [GitHub](https://github.com/Snowflake-Labs/sfguide-getting-started-with-cortex-search-and-microsoft-fabric)

 ### Prerequisites
-- Familiarity with [Snowflake](https://quickstarts.snowflake.com/guide/getting_started_with_snowflake/index.html#0) and a Snowflake account
+- Familiarity with [Snowflake](https://quickstarts.snowflake.com/guide/getting_started_with_snowflake/index.html#0) and have access to a Snowflake account
-- Familiarity with [Microsoft](https://learn.microsoft.com/en-us/fabric/get-started/microsoft-fabric-overview) Fabric and a Fabric workspace.
+- Familiarity with [Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/get-started/microsoft-fabric-overview) and have access to a Fabric workspace.
 - Familiarity with [Python](https://www.udemy.com/course/draft/579706/)

 ### You'll Learn